shailendrakharwar13/customer_data_management/README.md

-Live demo to user side - https://shailendra-customermanagement.herokuapp.com/ Live demo to admin site - https://shailendra-customermanagement.herokuapp.com/
+Live demo to user side - https://shailendra-customermanagement.herokuapp.com/ /Live demo to admin site - https://shailendra-customermanagement.herokuapp.com/

 This is an implementation for a customer management application for any e-commerce company using django framework .
 The application can store record of any customer. can perform all the crud applications succesfully.